XeonXE534/Kitsunari/README.md

 ## Known Issues
 - Results may overlap if you search too fast.
 - Going past the last page = “Anime not found! :/” spam.
-- May eat your snacks.
+- May eat your snacks >:3

-## TL;DR
-Beta.
-Works sometimes.
-Don’t cry if it breaks.